Model, measure, and boost the performance of your app by using a continuous-improvement cycle.

-You’ll get higher-fidelity measurements by profiling on a device rather than in the simulator.
+You’ll get higher-fidelity measurements by profiling on a device, instead of the simulator.
 If the information you gather shows that your app performs poorly on a particular class or model of device, profile on that device.

 Find the code that’s causing the performance problem, and create a plan for improving it.
 Keep in mind that your change may not be localized to a particular line or even function, and you may need to make significant architectural changes to your app.
 For example, to mitigate a hang caused by synchronously downloading network resources, introduce background operations to handle the networking (see Downloading Files in the Background), and perform a UI update on the main thread when the downloads are complete.

-Implement the changes you’ve planned as a result of your investigations.
-Create an “after” profile in Instruments that you can compare with the “before” profile to ensure that your changes have resulted in an improvement.
+Implement the change you’ve planned as a result of your investigation.
+Create an “after” profile in Instruments that you can compare with the “before” profile, to ensure your change resulted in an improvement.
 Consider writing a performance test in XCTest, to protect against future regressions in performance and as a record that this problem existed and has been fixed.

 Compare the Changed Behavior with Your Original Data

-After you change your app to address the most important performance issue you observed, confirm that the change has had the desired effect and that the level of improvement is sufficient.
-In Xcode’s Metrics organizer, compare the metrics graphs, by version, to see whether the change resulted in an improvement or a regression.
+After you change your app to address the most important performance issue you observed, confirm that the change had the desired effect and that the level of improvement is sufficient.
+Use the graphs of performance metrics for each version of your app in Xcode’s Metrics organizer, to see whether the change resulted in an improvement or a regression.

-Finally, decide whether the metric you were working on is still the most important to address, or whether to focus on another for the next iteration of the performance improvement cycle.
+Finally, decide whether the metric on which you were working is still the most important to address, or whether the data points to another metric for the next iteration of the performance improvement cycle.

 These articles, Xcode Help topics, and WWDC session videos contain more information on using Xcode and Instruments for measuring and improving app performance.